BettercareHealth/bettercare/nc/nc-9.md

 Phototherapy uses white or blue light (i.e. visible light) to change unconjugated bilirubin in the skin into a water-soluble form of bilirubin.
 The water-soluble bilirubin is then carried by albumin in the blood to the liver, from where it can easily be excreted without first having to be conjugated.
 Phototherapy is, therefore, able to rapidly lower the TSB.
 Bright light is able to change the shape but not the chemical composition of the bilirubin molecule.
 Ultraviolet light, which causes sunburn and severe tissue damage, could kill an infant and is not used for phototherapy.

 Note
 :	With phototherapy, unconjugated bilirubin is converted by the process of photoisomerisation into photobilirubin and lumirubin which are water soluble and, therefore, easily excreted in the stool and urine.
 Photo­therapy does not conjugate bilirubin.
-Blue light (at a wavelength of ) 455 nm is the most effective.
+Blue light (at a wavelength of ) 455&nbsp;nm is&nbsp;the most effective.

 ### 9-24 What is used to give phototherapy?